malawley/hygiene_prediction_clean/docs/demo_guide_old.md

 - **Check Service Status**
   - Green = alive, Red = unreachable
-  - Note that some latency is involved in 'waking up' microservices running on Cloud Run, so they might not all appear as 'Alive' to begin with, especially the Chicago API.

 - **View Current Storage State**
   - GCS file counts and BQ table row counts are displayed